errai34/bingo-modern/README.md

-# Robust Bayesian Neural Network for Astronomical Age Prediction
+# Robust Bayesian Neural Network for Stellar Age Prediction

-A sophisticated implementation of Bayesian Neural Networks (BNNs) for predicting stellar ages from astronomical data, with comprehensive uncertainty quantification and diagnostic tools.
+An implementation of Bayesian Neural Networks (BNNs) for predicting stellar ages from spectro data, with uncertainty quantification and diagnostic tools.

 ## 🌟 Features